Car Seat Timelines: A Background on Car Seats for Your Baby

 An infant seat looks kind of like a bassinet.
 It’s a rear- facing seat for kids under 2.
 They often come with bases so you can easily use the car seat in multiple vehicles.

-Some parents want to play it safe and keep their child rear-facing for longer.
+Some parents keep their child rear-facing for as long as possible.
 Then an extended rear-facing seat is what you’re looking for!
 These seats are designed to hold larger kids so they can rear-face for longer.

 And once your child is big enough, they’re ready for a booster seat.
 There are a few different kinds- some have backs and others are backless booster seats.
 These seats prop your kids back and butt up so seat belts fit them properly.